rhx/SwiftGLib/README.md

 ## What is new?

+The current version introduces a new build system and signal generation code contributed bby Mikoláš Stuchlík (see the **Building** Section below).

+### Other nobable changes

 Version 11 introduces a new type system into `gir2swift`, to ensure it has a representation of the underlying types.
 This is necessary for Swift 5.3 onwards, which requires more stringent casts.